All Episodes

 Kelly continues to challenge his New York conviction.

-Um as of June 22, Kelly is scheduled to face another federal trial in a northern district of Illinois alongside his former employees.
+As of June 22, Kelly is scheduled to face another federal trial in the Northern District of Illinois alongside his former employees.

 The indictment alleges Kelly both produced child sexual abuse material and conspired with employees to corruptly win his 2008 acquittal.